enebular/enebular-runtime-agent/README.md

 ### Activation, Registration and Authentication

 To communicate with enebular, enebular-agent needs to receive its required device 'registration' information.
 This can occur in one of two supported ways: 1) enebular automatically sends it to enebular-agent via the IoT platform connection, or 2) enebular-agent receives it in response to it directly requesting 'activation' with enebular.
-To use activation, an 'activator' module must be selected with the `ACTIVATOR` environment variable.

 Unless you specifically need to use activation, just let enebular handle it automatically.
-For more information on any supported activator modules, see their specific readme.
+For more information on using activation, see the [activation readme](README-activation.md).

 enebular will also automatically update the enebular-agent's authentication information when required to allow it to use features which require authentication (i.e logging and status reporting).